akashnimare/home/posts/also-a-blog-post.md

 ---
-title: This is also an article post
+title: Mental Health Resources
-summary: A post showcasing all styling for article elements
+summary: A colloection of videos, quotes which helped me
-date: 2018-11-22
+date: 2020-01-01
 tags:
-  - CSS
+  - Mental Health
 ---

 ## An h2 header